Past Exhibitions 2011-12

 November 29, 2011 - May 8, 2012

-Fashion, A-Z: Highlights from the Collection of the Museum at FIT, Part One was the first of two exhibitions to highlight modern and contemporary pieces from the Museums permanent collection.
-More than fifty garments and accessories were featured by designers from Alaa to Zoran, including work by Gabrielle Coco Chanel, Christian Dior, and Miuccia Prada.
+Fashion, A-Z: Highlights from the Collection of the Museum at FIT, Part One was the first of two exhibitions to highlight modern and contemporary pieces from the museum's permanent collection.
+More than 50 garments and accessories were featured by designers from Alaïa to Zoran, including work by Gabrielle Coco Chanel, Christian Dior, and Miuccia Prada.

 February 10 - April 17, 2012

-Conceived by CFDA President Diane von Furstenberg and curated by Patricia Mears, deputy director of The Museum at FIT, IMPACT: 50 Years of the CFDA was an ode to the illustrious designs of the CFDA's many members and marked the organizations fiftieth anniversary in 2012.
+Conceived by CFDA President Diane von Furstenberg and curated by Patricia Mears, deputy director of The Museum at FIT, IMPACT: 50 Years of the CFDA was an ode to the illustrious designs of the CFDA's many members and marked the organization's 50th anniversary in 2012.
 The exhibition included approximately 100 objects, both garments and accessories, by the CFDA's most impactful creators of the last 50 years.
 Also included were visual images and acknowledgment of the nearly 600 designers who have been members over the past five decades.
-Each living designer selected to participate in the exhibition chose a single object or ensemble that best represents his or her impact on the fashion world.
+Each living designer selected to participate in the exhibition chose a single object or ensemble that best represented his or her impact on the fashion world.
 A visually rich publication also entitled Impact, produced by the CFDA and published by Harry N. Abrams, was the companion book to the exhibition.
-Read more about this exhibition here.

 March 6 - April 7, 2012